victwj/classroom/javascript/readme.md

 # JavaScript

+JavaScript is an indispensable language for web programming.
+Learned for research work at [Princeton CITP](https://citp.princeton.edu/).

 ## Sources
 - [Eloquent JavaScript 3rd Edition](https://eloquentjavascript.net/)
 - [JavaScript: The Good Parts](https://github.com/NorthPaulo/research/blob/master/Frontend-books%26research/JavaScript%20-%20The%20Good%20Parts%20-%20Douglas%20Crockford%20-%20May%202008.pdf)
+- Reviewed: _The Good Parts_ for a quick language overview, then _Eloquent JavaScript_ Ch.12+ for more on the browser and DOM environment

 ## Notes
 - JavaScript is loosely typed; it never casts
 - "What matters about an object is what it can do, not what it is descended from"
 - JavaScript is a _prototypal_ language; objects inherit directly from other objects (not classes)
 - "The pseudoclassical form [of JavaScript] can provide comfort to programmers who are unfamiliar with JavaScript, but it also hides the true nature of the language.
 Much of the complexity of class hierarchies is motivated by the constraints of static type checking.
 JavaScript is completely free of those constraints.
 In classical languages, class inheritance is the only form of code reuse.
 JavaScript has more and better options."
+- "JavaScript's loose typing and excessive error tolerance provide little compile-time assurance of our program's quality, so to compensate, we should code with strict discipline."

 ### Objects
 - Numbers (everything in JS is float64), strings, booleans, null, undefined are simple types